CloudEngineHub/TesserAct/README.md

   </p>
 </p>

-We propose TesserAct, **the first open-source and generalized 4D Embodied World Model for robotics**, which takes input images and text instructions to generate RGB, depth, and normal videos, reconstructing a 4D scene and predicting actions.
+We propose TesserAct, **the first open-source and generalized 4D World Model for robotics**, which takes input images and text instructions to generate RGB, depth, and normal videos, reconstructing a 4D scene and predicting actions.

 <p align="center">
     <img src="asset/teaser.png" alt="Logo" width="190%">